revodavid/openai-prompt-engineering-lab/docs/10-Explore-Models.md

 Remember, you chose your own unique name to replace `openai-lab-build` above.
 During this workshop you will often need to return to the home page of the Azure OpenAI Studio, so refer back to this section if you need a reminder of how to get there.

+> If you're using OpenAI, launch the OpenAI Playground.
+See [Differences between OpenAI and Azure OpenAI Service](08-OpenAI-Setup.md) for details.

 ## Completions vs Chat models

 TODO - also discuss Max Request limit.